UPPMAX/R-python-julia-matlab-HPC/docs/r/rstudio.rst

 .. warning::

-   We recommend ThinLinc becasue the graphics is more effective there!
+   We recommend ThinLinc because the graphics is more effective there!

    **Using ThinLinc**